-Stabilisation, turnaround, and business plan assessment
+Stabilisation, turnaround, growth support and business plan assessment

 In the early stages of a turnaround the right support is necessary to create financial stability, assess cashflow and identify opportunities to improve short-term liquidity.

 Through independent diagnostic analysis and challenge, we provide stakeholders with a clear understanding of the options available, including strategic and tactical opportunities.

-This crucial activity provides comfort and support to management teams and can realise the credibility of the plan as part of the assessment process of financial stakeholders.
+This crucial activity provides comfort and support to management teams and can underpin the credibility of the turnaround and long term strategic plans as part of the assessment process of financial stakeholders.